 HasNS: At least one of the compact objects in the binary (that is, the less massive or secondary compact object) has a mass that is consistent with a neutron star.
-Specifically, we define this as the probability that the secondary mass satisfies $m_2 \leq 3M{\odot}$.
+Specifically, we define this as the probability that the secondary mass satisfies $m_2 \leq 3M{\odot}$ .

 HasRemnant: The probability that the source ejected a nonzero mass outside the final remnant compact object.
-This is calculated using the disk mass fitting formula from Foucart et al. 2018 (Equation 4).
+This is calculated using the disk mass fitting formula from (Equation 4).